AlexandroPerez/temp-embedded-code/README.md

 This would helps testing for your code within readme (actually for markdown).

 You could put code in external file and test them, as same as ordinary testing your code.
-You don't need copy & paste code and feel anxisous about compatibility anymore.
+You don't need copy & paste code and feel anxious about compatibility anymore.

 ## Mark your code for embedding